jgalfaro/mirrored-quadruple-tank/README.md

 taking control over the pumps (i.e., the adversary manages a remote access to the system, that allows manipulating the input voltages of the pumps acting as actuators of the quadruple-tank plant).
-Parts (d) to (f) in Fig. 1 depict the idea for the three aforementioned scheme (i.e., (1,1)-, (1,2)-, and (2,2)-resilient schemes in Parts (a) to (c) of Fig. 1).
+Parts (d) to (f) in Fig. 1 depict the idea for the three aforementioned schemes (i.e., (1,1)-, (1,2)-, and (2,2)-resilient schemes in Parts (a) to (c) of Fig. 1).
 By attacking the voltage of the pumps, the adversary changes the inflow levels of the tanks.
 The adversary adds an attack